-If you are curious about Citibank’s small business loans, however, they do have a couple of products to offer qualified borrowers.
+If you are curious about this best bank for business loans, however, they do have a couple of products to offer qualified borrowers.
 As a major U.S. financial institution, Citibank touts itself as the small business owner’s one-stop shop for its small business clients.
 And its presence in more than 160 countries makes it a valuable banking partner for ecommerce and offline companies with plans to go big.
 It has also been steadily increasing its small business lending in recent years, too.

 Here’s what you can expect from Citibank’s small business loans:

 Like most major banks, in order to apply for a Citibank small business loan, you’ll first have to have a business bank account with Citi.
 (And since it’s an absolute requirement to already have a business bank account no matter what small business loan you apply for anywhere, moving over to Citi if you aren’t already a customer shouldn’t be a big deal.)

 Businesses bringing in less than $10 million in revenue—which is, you know, is many—are eligible to apply for Citibank small business loans.
 (FYI: Businesses $10+ million in revenue are considered a mid-sized businesses, and are eligible for other commercial banking services.)
 And Citi will work with qualified customers on a range of business loans as small as $5,000 all the way up to $1 million.